This Is Not A Mirage: We Have A Release Date For Dune

 Considering the star studded cast — including Zendaya, Dave Bautista, Charlotte Rampling, and Stephen McKinley Henderson — it understandable why everyone is eager to see the fantasy film.
 Amid apprehension and hopes that the film lives up to the hype, it's hard to not find yourself swept into the world of young Atreides on his quest to save his family from evil forces.

-While we continue to wait to see Dune in theaters or at home (HBO Max ad-free subscribers will be able to stream it for the 31 days following theatrical release), dive into these fan reactions below.
+While we continue to wait to see Dune in theatres (unfortunately, it will not be available on Canadian streaming services), dive into these fan reactions and check out the trailer below.

 I don't think I have ever been as hyped for a movie as I am for Dune. #DuneMovie pic.twitter.com/kHGTE0g5PF— Anarko Trafficante 🇵🇸🏴🚩 (@AxelTheAsshole) July 21, 2021